grumpyjames/birding-almanac/blog/sheppey-new-year/sheppey-new-year.md

 the leftmost one of them is a Short-eared Owl?
 No, I'm totally wrong, all three are Shorties.
 Brilliant.
 We haven't even got to the Long-eared Owls yet and the gang we've rescued are already very pleased with us.
-We deliver them to the small group of folks ogling the still present Long-Eareds (how did they miss these people?) and then get on with our own session of gawping unbelievingly at the Short-eareds.
+We deliver them to the small group of folks ogling the still present Long-eareds (how did they miss these people?) and then get on with our own session of gawping unbelievingly at the Short-eareds.